Chittagong Cantonment Public College

-Chittagong Cantonment Public College (CCPC) is a higher secondary educational institution in Chittagong, Bangladesh.
+Chittagong Cantonment Public College, formerly Chittagong Public School and College is a primary, higher secondary and degree awarding educational institution in Chittagong Cantonment in Chittagong, Bangladesh.
 It was established in 1961, and administered by the Bangladesh Army.
 The institution also offers post-secondary education.
-It has been consecutively awarded the "Best College" award of the Chittagong district in "Jatio Shikkha Shoptaho" by the Ministry of Education in 2016, 2017 and 2018.
+It has been consecutively awarded the "Best College" award of the Chittagong district in "Jatio Shikkha Shoptaho" by the Ministry of Education in 2016, 2017 and 2018, 2023 and 2024.

 Curriculum

-Chittagong Cantonment Public College follows the National Curriculum English and Bengali Version by the Ministry of Education, Bangladesh.
+Chittagong Cantonment Public College follows the Bangladeshi National Curriculum in English and Bengali.